kapresoft/wow-addon-actionbar-plus/README.md

 ## Description

 >ActionbarPlus provides a Up to 8 additional configurable actionbars that can be freely positioned around the game.
-They are convenient and allows you to have additional floating actionbars to enhance your gaming experience.
+They are convenient and allow players to have additional floating actionbars to enhance your gaming experience.

 ## Author Notes